SUGAR – pre workout meal/breakfast – Part II

 Therefore, when we look at a meal, we should always look at it in totality.
 Fruits are excellent food source but only when consumed in isolation.
 When we mix it with our meal then, more or less, a fruit is just added calories with no benefits.

 Learning: Have a breakfast of your favorite fruit but do not have have anything else with it if you wish to seek maximum benefits from it while relishing on its taste.
-Keep changing your fruit – v important again as different fruits are strong at diff vitamins & minerals.
+Keep changing your fruit – v important again as different fruits are strong at diff vitamins & minerals and fiber to feed our gut flora.
 Rest are just calories and it doesn’t matter how you taking those.

 Fruit in breakfast or as a snack?

 To me it is always best as breakfast because of our fasted state.
-We are in need of energy first thing in the morning and if we can utilize every iota of a fruit’s energy thereby absorbing maximum nutrients.
+We are in need of energy first thing in the morning and if we can utilize (put it to use) every iota of a fruit’s energy thereby absorbing maximum nutrients.

 Whereas, as a snack it may not be so!
 We often forget that we are never empty stomach during the day.
 We don’t take into account tea/coffee/small bites that are regular in our routine and therefore, most of us are never empty stomach.
 However, snack post 3/4 hours of lunch, would be the second best time to have a fruit in my opinion